ananthakumaran/ananthakumaran.github.com/_posts/2026-06-02-clickhouse-table-per-tenant-in-production.md

 handle the requests while it's restarting.
-If you run it on Kubernetes, it also makes sense to have a generous [initialDelaySeconds](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) in your probes, you don't want Kubernetes to kill the pod while it's trying to load the tables
+If you run it on Kubernetes, it also makes sense to have a generous [initialDelaySeconds](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) in your probes, you don't want Kubernetes to kill the pod while it's trying to load the tables.

 ## Zookeeper